A couple of years of hard work, and now Belarus is in Top 10 Countries to Visit in 2019 according to Lonely Planet ranking.

 It is EXTREMELY Cheap

 While the main attractions in Belarus are not as popular as the ones in France or Germany (yet), and the salaries are much lower, the prices for everything are some of the lowest in Europe.

 In 2018, Minsk was called the cheapest European city to visit.
 Check the prices in Minsk here.

 Of course, it’s not all low-cost and cheap.
 In Belarus, you can also find a wide range of luxury activities.

 Why not ride a tank, jump with a parachute or explore amazing Belarusian nature from an air balloon?

 Check some of the best activities in our luxury itinerary!

 Perhaps, one of the main features of Belarus interesting for tourists is its nature.

-Some of the slogans people use for our country are "the Lungs of Europe" (forests occupy about 46% of country's territory), "Blue-Eyed Belarus" or "the Country of Lakes" (there are about 20 000 rivers and 11 thousand lakes in Belarus).
+Some slogans people use for our country are “the Lungs of Europe” (forests occupy about 46% of country’s territory), “Blue-Eyed Belarus” or “the Country of Lakes” (there are about 20 000 rivers and 11 thousand lakes in Belarus).

 Nature made ecotourism a very popular reason to visit Belarus.
 Numerous farmhouses built next to rivers and lakes became popular places to spend a weekend among both tourists and locals.